Tiele people: Rise of the Uyghur Khaganate

-Soon, Bilge Khan took over the reign and together with Tonyukuk, began to appease the subjected Tiele.
-Tonyukuk was born in China and was considered a wise statesman in both Turkic and Chinese accounts.
+Soon, Bilge Khan took over and together with Tonyukuk, began to appease the subjected Tiele.
+Tonyukuk was born in China and was described as a wise statesman in both Turkic and Chinese accounts.
 Meanwhile, a friendly relationship was built with the Chinese.
-Till the end of the Second Eastern Qaghanate only one raid in 720 was made on the Chinese border.
+Until the end of the Second Eastern Khaganate only one raid in 720 was made on the Chinese border.
 Bilge Khan started to call for a return of the former members of the Tiele tribes who had settled in China.
-He had risen in status among the tribal chiefs, especially the Uyghur within the Qaghanate.
+He had risen in status among the tribal chiefs, especially the Uyghur within the Khaganate.

 During this period, many Tiele had betrayed the local Chinese authorities and fled to the north, in particular the five communities around Liang, Ling, Xia, Feng, and Bingzhou, while minor insurgencies had occurred throughout the process.
-Among the returning Tiele tribes was the Uyghur, specifically the Yaoluoge, who had escaped into China until 727.
-The Yaoluoge consisted one of nine clans of Uyghur, and had dominated probably for six generations since the fall of Xueyantuo.
+Among the returning Tiele tribes was the Uyghur, specifically the Yaoluoge, who had escaped into China and lived there until 727.
+The Yaoluoge were one of nine clans of the Uyghur, and had probably dominated for six generations since the fall of Xueyantuo.

 After Bilge Khan was poisoned, there were factional struggles within the ruling clan.
-Within a few years, an alliance was established between the Basmyl (拔悉蜜), Uyghur and Qarluq.
-They overthrew the Göktürks and killed the qaghan.
-Most of the heirs were killed subsequently.
-At the same time the Basmyl chief, who was approved as qaghan, was overthrown by the allies.
+Within a few years, an alliance was established between the Basmyl, Uyghur and Qarluq.
+They overthrew the Göktürks and killed the kaghan.
+Most of the heirs were subsequently killed.
+At the same time the Basmyl chief, who was approved as kaghan, was overthrown by the allies.

-In 745 the exiled qaghan of the Göktürks was killed by a Uyghur chief named Qutlugh Boyla, son of Hushu (护输).
-He founded the new Uyghur Qaghanate under the title of Qutlugh Bilge Köl Qaghan.
+In 745 the exiled kaghan of the Göktürks was killed by a Uyghur chief named Qutlugh Boyla, son of Hushu.
+He founded the new Uyghur Khaganate with the title of Qutlugh Bilge Köl Qaghan.
 The name "Tiele", and the "nine allies (of Tiele)" (九姓) or Toquz Oguz (based on the interpretation of scholar Cen Zhongmian in the late 1950s) is not mentioned afterwards, and was probably replaced by the name Huihu (Uyghur) in historic records.
 From then on the Uyghur consisted of seven former Tiele tribes and two new tribes, while eight former Tiele tribal names had now disappeared.